-The Dallas County Community College District is committed to providing equal educational and employment opportunity regardless of sex, marital or parental status, race, color, religion, age, national origin or disability.
+The Dallas County Community College District is committed to providing equal educational and employment opportunity regardless of sex, race, color, religion, age, national origin or disability.
 The District provides equal opportunity in accord with federal and state laws.
 Equal educational opportunity includes admission recruitment, extra-curricular programs and activities, access to course offerings, counseling and testing, financial aid, employment, health and insurance services and athletics.
 Existing administrative procedures of the College are used to handle student grievances.
-When a student believes a condition of the College is unfair or discriminatory, the student can appeal to the administrator in charge of that area.
-Appeals to a higher administrative authority are considered on the merits of the case.
+When a student believes a condition of the College is unfair or discriminatory, the student can appeal to the administrative authority are considered on the merits of the case.